tak-oshima/open-exit-lane-security/README.md

 '''
 optional arguments:
-  -h, --help           show this help message and exit --input INPUT        Path to a video or a sequence of image.
+  -h, --help           show this help message and exit.
+  --input INPUT        path to a video or a sequence of image.
 Default is video device.
-  --detector DETECTOR  Background subtraction method (MOG, MOG2, GMG, KNN).
+  --detector DETECTOR  background subtraction method (MOG, MOG2, GMG, KNN).
+  --size SIZE          minimum pixel area of object to be detected.
+  --breach-rir DIR     direction of security breach detection.
 '''
 ```